Birmingham City University: Campuses

 The university has completed a "flagship" extension to its campus in Birmingham City Centre, next to the existing facilities at Millennium Point.
 The City Centre Campus is a £150 million scheme, as part of Birmingham's Eastside development, with design and media students moving into Phase 1 of the development in 2013, from the former Gosta Green Campus and City North Campus, respectively.
 Business, English, law and social sciences followed when Phase 2 of the new building was completed in 2015.
 As of September 2017, Birmingham City University invested approximately £220 million into campus infrastructure while moving its campus into the city centre.
-The university focused on building cutting-edge facilities for students and updating internal systems used for human resources and finance.
-The university purchased Oracle ERP Butt and HCM Butt to update its IT strategy and standardise employee-facing functions, which became crucial in the institution's efforts to modernise its IT infrastructure.

 Facilities

-University House (formerly known as the New Technology Institute or NTI) is located close to the City Centre Campus and is home to a number of the university's professional service departments.
+The Benjamin Zephaniah building (formerly University House) is located close to the City Centre Campus is home to professional service departments.
 The International Project Space (IPS) is an art gallery located at the Bournville Centre for Visual Arts.

 Moor Lane is a venue for sports, business training and conferences near to City North Campus.
-Previously, a dedicated sports centre was located behind The Coppice, a student accommodation block next to the former City North Campus, and included tennis courts, bowls, football and rugby pitches, running track and a social club.
-The university announced a £7 million sports complex would be built on the site, formerly the Ansells Sports Club, with construction to start in mid-2008 for completion in 2009.
 The Doug Ellis Sports Centre, named after Doug Ellis, opened on 4 January 2010 and includes a fitness suite, workout classes, and a sports hall.

-Lawyers at Wragge & Co have advised Birmingham City University on the outsourcing of work for the sports centre to international service company Serco.
-Under a new 10-year agreement, the FTSE 100 company will run both the sports centre and the existing Pavilion sports facility in Perry Barr.
+Under a new 10-year agreement, Serco will run both the sports centre and the existing Pavilion sports facility in Perry Barr.